KDTechniques/FetchBook/README.md

 - **WebKit**: For rendering web content within the app.
 - **SwiftUI-Shimmer**: For adding a shimmering effect to indicate loading content, enhancing the user experience during data fetching.

+Additionally, I utilized Copilot and ChatGPT to assist in creating some parts of the documentation and provide code suggestions for enhancing performance and structure.

 ## 💁🏻‍♂️ Additional Information
 I've included images to show the behind-the-scenes planning of this exercise as follows: